noamtashma/owning-ref-unsoundness/README.md

 * Users of this library (and all Rust libraries) rely on its safety.
 If safety issues are uncovered it's important to give them the attention they deserve and make sure they get fixed.
 Safety problems in[`Owning_ref`] were discovered almost 2 years ago but have yet to be fixed.

-* I submitted a PR to *TODO* which is based on *TODO* and fixes the issues I discussed here.
+* I submitted a [PR](https://github.com/Kimundi/owning-ref-rs/pull/78) which is based on [this fork](https://github.com/steffahn/owning-ref-rs) and fixes the issues I discussed here.
 I hope this will help the maintainers of [`OwningRef`] implement a solution.

 [`owning_ref`]: https://docs.rs/owning_ref/latest/owning_ref/index.html
 [`OwningRef`]: https://docs.rs/owning_ref/latest/owning_ref/struct.OwningRef.html